dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 * delete note

-We've been using Immutable.js methods for our state changes, but now we need to push our note state up to Firebase rather than just dealing with it locally.
-What we are going to do is instead of running `setState` on our local App component `notes` state,  we are instead going to just push our changes up to Firebase.
+We've been using Immutable.js methods for our state changes, but now we need to push our note state up to Firebase rather than dealing with it locally.
+What we are going to do is instead of running `setState` on our local App component `notes` state,  we are instead going to just push our changes up to Firebase!
 Then Firebase will essentially return a new notes state for us via the stuff we did above.

 Let's write these functions in our firebase module to do these ops.